Ludvaer/omniscient0/dev_notes.md

 !need to apply on second tap when mobile
 !!!
 I still think that flow/cascade pick test should be implemented !!! avoid repeating kana
+.. may be make proper default sigmoid and fix recursive request if no objects found at all